ariga/atlas/doc/md/guides/orms/efcore.md

 ## Conclusion

-In this guide we demonstrated how projects using EF Core can use Atlas to automatically plan schema migrations based only on their entity.
+In this guide, we demonstrated how projects using EF Core can use Atlas to automatically plan schema migrations based only on their entity.
 To learn more about executing migrations against your production database, read the documentation for the [`migrate apply`](/versioned/apply) command.

 Have questions?
 Feedback?
-Find our team [on our Discord server](https://discord.gg/zZ6sWVg6NT)
+Find our team [on our Discord server](https://discord.gg/zZ6sWVg6NT).